 The Lost Holy Grail

 Officially endorsed by the Roman Catholic Church, The Knights Templar have long been suspected of knowing where the Holy Grail is kept.
 Rumors have placed the Knights in key locations during the Crusades with individuals claiming to have witnessed Templar digging and searching for holy relics while they occupied the Temple Mount.
-These mysteries have long tied the Templar to relics like the Holy Grail, Ark of the Covenant, and the Shroud of Turin.
-Theories suggest that when the Holy Land was lost, many Templar faced persecution and several went into hiding along with the relics they were said to be protecting.
-Its believed the Order's efforts to keep the relics a secret were very extensive, to the point of using cryptic messages in communication and elaborately constructed buildings to hide them in.
+These mysteries have long tied the Templar to relics like the Holy Grail, Ark of the Covenant, and the shroud of Turin.
+Theories suggest that when the Holy Land was lost, many Templar faced persecution and several went into hiding along with the these sacred relics, they claimed to be protecting.
+It's believed the Order's efforts to keep the relics a secret were very extensive, to the point of using cryptic messages in communication and elaborately constructed buildings to hide them in.
 Many stories about the quest for the sacred chalice often involve decoding signs and messages left behind by the Knights Templar.

 Where is the Holy Grail?